zx80/flask-simple-auth/README.md

 Merge `FSA_ALWAYS` and `FSA_LAZY` in a single `FSA_MODE` directive
 with 3 values: `always`, `lazy` and `all`.
 Make `ANY`, `ALL` and `NONE` special groups simple strings as well.
-Package as a one file module (again).
+Package as a one file module (again), and add more files to packaging.

 #### 2.5.0